KWARC/jobad/README.md

 # JOBAD

-Current Version: 3.0.0
 Current Stable Version: 3.0.0

-Development Branch.
-For the stable version, please see the 'stable' branch.
+This is the stable branch.

 JOBAD (JavaScript API for OMDoc-based Active Documents) is a javascript framework which makes it easy to create interactive web pages.